universalsafetyformat/usf_website/content/en/tools/USFedit/getting_started/_index.md

 To create a new USF project, choose from the File menu New, and then Other…

-In the upcoming dialog search for a Wizard named USF Project (cf. Figure 4 2).
+In the upcoming dialog search for a Wizard named USF Project (figure below).
 Select the wizard and click next, enter a project name and click Finish.
 This will create a new USF project in your default workspace.

 ![New Project](new_project.png "New Project")